mkorman9/scala-dynamodb-mapper/README.md

 * Allows you to write mappers for your own classes
 * Allows you to declare attributes as non-required and map them to Option[T]
 * Allows you to query tables using both local and global secondary indexes
+* Provides simple DSL for queries

 ## What it doesn't do?
 * Doesn't allow you to project query and get only selected attributes.
 It's only meant to be a mapper between database and a case class
-* Doesn't provide DSL for queries, you build them in API provided by Amazon
 * Doesn't provide a query cache

 ## How to install it?